Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

-In stark contrast with the unbounded gradient norm in Eq.~\ref{eq:expectationRL_linear} of classical RL, we have a restricted upper bound of gradient norms in distributional RL loss in the linear approximation case even when the loss $\mathcal{L}_{\mathbf{w}}$ can be extremely large.
+In contrast with the unbounded gradient norm in Eq.~\ref{eq:expectationRL_linear} of classical RL, we have a restricted upper bound in distributional RL loss with a linear approximator, i.e., $kl$, which is independent of the perturbation size or noise strength.